MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Configure a phased deployment for a software update.

 ### [Set-CMSoftwareUpdatePoint](Set-CMSoftwareUpdatePoint.md)
-Changes settings for a Configuration Manager software update point.
+Configure a software update point.

 ### [Set-CMSoftwareUpdatePointComponent](Set-CMSoftwareUpdatePointComponent.md)
-Modifies a software update point.
+Configure the site component for the software update point.

 ### [Set-CMSoftwareUpdateSummarizationSchedule](Set-CMSoftwareUpdateSummarizationSchedule.md)
 Sets how often Configuration Manager summarizes the status of updates.